-- Zero Bail: The zero-bail policy, put into effect by the California Judicial Council, called for those charged with specific offenses to be quickly released from custody without having to post bail.
+- Zero Bail: California's Chief Justice modified the Rules of Court to establish a COVID-19 emergency bail schedule that called for those charged with specific offenses to be quickly released from custody without having to post bail.
 Between April 13, 2020 at 5pm and midnight June 20, 2020, there were 486 \$0 bail releases from the San Francisco Jail comprised of 447 individuals.
-When the San Francisco Superior Court decided to end zero-bail locally, they made an exception for those held in other jurisdictions on San Francisco warrants.
+When the San Francisco Superior Court decided to end zerobail locally, they made an exception for those held in other jurisdictions on San Francisco warrants.
 As of July 28, there were 87 individuals granted \$0 bail who were being held in other counties on San Francisco warrants. - Stipulated Releases: The San Francisco justice community reviewed cases of eligible persons sentenced to a term in the county jail for early release to lower the jail count and reduce the threat of exposure.
-Between March 20 and July 27, 2020, the courts approved 56 early releases as stipulated by the District Attorney and Public Defender. - Prioritization of In-Custody Case Review: The San Francisco District Attorney's Office implemented a number of policy changes intended to prioritize review and action on cases of people in-custody, including identification of cases where probation or mandatorysupervision sentences were appropriate, increasing referrals to collaborative courts, and offering pleas that allow immediate release when appropriate. - Pretrial Release: Local justice and community partners continue to work collaboratively to pursue the release of those held pretrial who do not pose an unreasonable safety risk to a specific person or persons.
+Between March 20 and July 27, 2020, the courts approved 56 early releases as stipulated by the District Attorney and Public Defender. - Prioritization of In-Custody Case Review: The San Francisco District Attorney's Office implemented a number of policy changes intended to prioritize review and action on cases of people in-custody, including identification of cases where probation or mandatory-supervision sentences were appropriate, increasing referrals to collaborative courts, and offering pleas that allow immediate release when appropriate. - Pretrial Release: Local justice and community partners continue to work collaboratively to pursue the release of those held pretrial who do not pose an unreasonable safety risk to a specific person or persons.
 The SF Pretrial Diversion Project, a local community organization serving individuals released pretrial, has seen their caseload volume increase by 250, amounting to a total client population of 1,184 and an Assertive Case Management (ACM) population of 579 clients.
+Expanded pretrial release has also corresponded with an increase in electronic monitoring.
+Since the Humphrey decision in January 2019, there has also been an increase in the use of electronic monitoring for the pretrial population; the average daily caseload for the first six months of 2020 was 277 people.5

-Expanded pretrial release has also corresponded with an increase in electronic monitoring. - Reentry Coordination: The Jail Health Services Reentry Team has worked closely with the Sheriff's Office and other local justice and community partners to ensure the health and safety of individuals leaving jail, and the communities they return to after release.
+- Reentry Coordination: The Jail Health Services Reentry Team has worked closely with Sheriff's Office programs, and other local justice and community partners such as SF Pretrial and the Adult Probation Department to ensure the health and safety of individuals leaving jail and the communities they return to after release.
 This involved even closer coordination among all partners particularly around connection to DPH-hosted housing options newly funded by CCSF in response to COVID-19.
 The District Attorney's Office has enhanced efforts to support this work with a notification system about charging decisions.
 This allows DPH to plan at the earliest point possible for the safe release of a person where charges are not filed.
-Early notification combined with the Jail Health Services post release isolation/ quarantine system, ensures that anyone who needs isolation/quarantine is successfully connected to a place where it is possible.

-• Reentry Housing Expansion: In addition to the COVID-19 housing referenced above, the Adult Probation Department (APD) worked with local community partners to expand emergency reentry housing options.
+Early notification combined with the Jail Health Services post release isolation/ quarantine system, ensures that anyone who needs isolation/quarantine is successfully connected to a place where it is possible. - Reentry Housing Expansion: In addition to the COVID-19 housing referenced above, the Adult Probation Department (APD) worked with local community partners to expand emergency reentry housing options.
 The 6-month pilot project provides 51 private rooms.
 This collaborative effort involves partners including the Recovery Survival Network and the SF Pretrial Diversion Project.
 The project is designed to both support the safe and effective transition of the target population from jail to private hotel rooms and provide the Court with an additional option as it navigates the new landscape of release decisions brought on by the COVID-19 pandemic.